-Alternatively, special airport buses run from Arlanda to the main bus terminal in the centre of Stockholm, with departures every 10–15 minutes from around 4am–10pm.
-One-way tickets cost 119 SEK and can be bought on the bus (credit and debit cards only).
-Want to buy your ticket before you arrive?
-You can buy online through Viator.
+One-way tickets cost 99 SEK and can be bought online in advance or on the bus (credit and debit cards only).
+Alternatively, you can can buy online through Viator.

 The laziest way: grab a taxi

 Taking a taxi isn’t the quickest option and because of the rip-off costs involved we’d suggest giving it a miss.
-The 35-minute ride from the airport is very expensive – on average you can expect to pay around 520 SEK ($65) for a one-way journey to Gamla Stan.
+The 35-minute ride from the airport is very expensive and no faster than the train.

 There’s also a small chance that you might end up getting scammed (the city’s taxi market is not regulated and drivers have been known to overcharge tourists on the way into Stockholm from Arlanda).